piyushgupta221/PAIN/README.md

-# PAIN
-Towards Physically Adversarial Intelligent Networks (PAINs) for Safer Self-Driving
+# Towards Physically Adversarial Intelligent Networks (PAINs) for Safer Self-Driving

 This code has been tested with CARLA 0.9.6